Expert Knob Twiddlers: Release

-Expert Knob Twiddlers was released by Rephlex Records on June 24, 1996 on audio cassette, compact disc and vinyl.
+Expert Knob Twiddlers was released by Rephlex Records on 24 June 1996 on audio cassette, compact disc and vinyl.
 Paradinas felt the album should have been released as early as 1994, stating that "At that time, that style was something that no one else had done [...]
 It wasn't like anything anyone heard before really.
-By the time it did come out, a lot of things came out like Lisa Carbon Trio aka Lisa Carbon aka Lisa Carbon & Friends (band has albums on different listings) and there was a lot of revived interest in easy listening.
+By the time it did come out, a lot of things came out like Carbon Trio and there was a lot of revived interest in easy listening.
 Neither of us was prepared for it."

-On July 19, 2016, the song "Vodka (Mix 2)" was released with the announcement of the album's 2016 reissue.
+On 19 July 2016 the song "Vodka (Mix 2)" was released with the announcement of the album's 2016 reissue.

 Reception

 The Guardian gave the album three stars, calling it "a lovingly kitsch collaboration" and that the album "might easily have been a loathsomely ironic exercise." stating that the track "Mr. Frosty" made the album "worth owning".
 The review concluded that "much of the rest is indulgent piffle."
 AllMusic gave the album four stars, while noting that the mixed styles of James and Paradinas "cancels out the particular attractions of both artists, and the listener is left with a somewhat bland album.
 Fans of Aphex and μ-Ziq will be excited, but newcomers should go elsewhere before they dig this deep."
 In retrospective reviews, Pitchfork described it as "just a playful, occasionally inspired time capsule of the 1990s."